ryan-p-randall/ryan-p-randall.github.io/_notes/Note-taking/Obsidian/obsidian-plugins.md

 When I first looked at Obsidian years ago, I was frustrated by the lack of obvious ways to customize the look, feel, and behavior.
 Both for better and for worse, the app's core developers have allowed community members to create plugins.
 This is great in terms of allowing for a wider variety of customizations than a small handful of official developers can support.
 But it's simultaneously worrisome to have some of the most crucial elements of my everyday experience be outsourced to volunteers in the community.

-In any event, I figured I'd write a list of some of the plugins I find most essential for my own experience, in case it helps save other people frustration in setting up Obsidian to work for them.
+In any event, I figured I'd write a list of some of the plugins I find most essential for my own experience as I'm [[beginning to use Obsidian]], in case it helps save other people frustration in setting up Obsidian to work for them.

 Here's an alphabetical list of the Obsidian plugins I rely on most frequently.